 Styles has been heavily involved in US Youth Soccer, including his work with Global Premier Soccer New Hampshire, where he coached the club's older age groups.
 Styles completed his USSF National ‘D’ License in the summer of 2018.

-Alongside his coaching career, Coach Styles continues to play at a high level, competing in the USL League Two for GPS Portland Phoenix.
-Styles was a part of the 2016 team which captured the Northeast Division Championship.
-In Fall 2015 Coach Styles completed a four-year playing career with the Division I men's soccer program at Hartwick College.
-An All-Sun Belt Conference Second Team selection as a senior, he finished his career with 19 points on five goals and nine assists, playing primarily as a defender.
+Prior to his coaching days, Styles enjoyed a four-year playing career with the Division I men's soccer program at Hartwick College.
+An All-Sun Belt Conference Second Team selection as a senior, he finished his career with 19 points on five goals and nine assists, playing primarily as a midfielder.
 Styles also earned Sun Belt All-Tournament Team honors in his junior campaign.
 While he was with the Hawks, the squad captured a pair of Sun Belt Championships and made two trips to the NCAA Championship.

 A native of Bognor Regis, England, Styles earned his Bachelor’s Degree from Hartwick College in 2015, and received his Master's Degree in Sports Management from Franklin Pierce University in 2018.